-Mackenzie Beach is one of the smaller beaches along the coast but one of the most calm and enjoyable.
-The beach is very well protected with offshore islands, so it's not a popular surfing spot, however some smaller waves do roll in, and it's a good place to play in the water.
+Mackenzie Beach is one of the smaller beaches along the coast but one of the calmest and most enjoyable.
+The beach is very well protected by offshore islands, so it's not a popular surfing spot; however, some smaller waves do roll in, and it's a good place to play in the water.

 Interesting headlands are available at either end.
 At low tide, the southern end of the beach joins up with the island offshore, and this temporary walkway is protected from the wind and is a fascinating place to explore.

 McKenzie Beach is a great photo spot.
 An array of offshore islands make for great subjects juxtaposed against the big ocean and sky backgrounds.

 Multiple hotels line the beach, and staying here gives you easy access to the water.
 Restaurants and other services, including surfboard rentals and lessons along with bike rentals, are easily arranged at the Best Western Plus Tin-Wis Resort.
 A short stroll inland from the beach at the southern end brings you to a retail area off the main highway where you'll find food trucks, a chocolate shop, cafés, and other services.

 5. Florencia Bay Beach

 Florencia Bay takes a bit of effort to get to, but once you're here, you'll be glad you went.
 Reached via a narrow road, a short trail, and a set of steep stairs, the beach has a much different feel than all the others.
 No resorts or homes line this beach, and with the steep shoreline backed by large trees, it has a very raw, untouched feel to it.

 Florencia Bay is more of a locals' beach hideout than the more popular destinations, perhaps owing to its off-the-beaten-track location.
 As a result, the vibe here is very relaxed and quiet.
 You'll see groups of people hanging out in the driftwood catching up on the local gossip while scanning the surf for the next set of big rollers.